Lollbrant/arch-desktop/README.md

 # arch-desktop

-## Run base.sh to install the essential softwares to the system
+## Run base.sh to install the essential packages to the system

 ## Some other packages worth checking out: